endofzero/Minecraft-Sheller/README.md

 Open minecraft.sh with a text editor, and edit the following lines, at the beginning of the file :

 * MC_PATH=/home/minecraft
 This is the path to your minecraft folder
 * SERVERMOD=0
 If you are running hey0's servermod, this needs to be set to 1 (better logging and automatic updating of the mod)
 * RUNECRAFT=0
 If you want your script to update runecraft automatically too, set this to 1
 * WORLD_NAME="world"
 This is the path to the world folder
 * SCREEN_NAME="minecraft"
 This is the name of the screen the server will be run on
 * MEMALOC=1024
 This is the size of RAM you want to allocate to the server
 * DISPLAY_ON_LAUNCH=1
 Do you want the screen to be displayed each time the server starts ?
-1 if yes, 0 if no. o BKUP_PATH=$MC_PATH/backup
+1 if yes, 0 if no.
+* BKUP_PATH=$MC_PATH/backup
 This is the path to the backup folder.
 Map backups and old log entries will go there.
-          o BKUP_DAYS=3
+* BKUP_DAYS=3
 How long will the map backups be kept ?
 (Only used with the './minecraft.sh backup clean' command)
-          o CARTO_PATH=$MC_PATH/carto
+* CARTO_PATH=$MC_PATH/carto
-            This is the path to c10t's cartography script o MAPS_PATH=/var/www/minecraftMaps
+This is the path to c10t's cartography script
+* MAPS_PATH=/var/www/minecraftMaps
-            This is the path to the world maps folder o LOG_TDIR=/var/www/minecraftLogs
+This is the path to the world maps folder
+* LOG_TDIR=/var/www/minecraftLogs
-            This is the path to the logs folder o LOGS_DAYS=7
+This is the path to the logs folder
+* LOGS_DAYS=7
 How long will the logs be kept ?
 (Only used with the './minecraft.sh logs clean' command)

 ### Detailed Command Usage

-o ./minecraft.sh
+## ./minecraft.sh
 Without arguments, the script will resume the server screen.
 (If you want to close the screen without shutting down the server, use CTRL+A then press D to detatch the screen) o ./minecraft.sh status